drhsqlite/fossil-mirror/www/backup.md

 that of the remote.
 With the exception of the prior item, you get a copy of these configuration areas on initial clone, but after that, some remote configuration changes don’t sync down automatically, such as the remote’s skin.
-You have to ask for updates to these configuration areas explicitly.
+You can ask for updates by running the [`fossil config pull skiin`](./help?cmd=config) if you want, but that does not happen automatically during the course of normal development.

 ## Private Branches